-The University of Montpellier has been awarded the "Science With and For Society" designation
+The University of Montpellier Awarded the “Science With and For Society” Designation

-“This accreditation recognizes and rewards all the work our university has already done to promote scientific culture at the regional level, contributing to a balanced regional network, and strengthens our ties with the Montpellier metropolitan area in the dissemination of knowledge,” said Philippe Augé, President of the University of Montpellier.
+“This certification recognizes and rewards all the work our university has already done to promote scientific culture at the regional level, in support of a balanced regional network, and strengthens our ties with the Montpellier metropolitan area in the dissemination of knowledge,” said Philippe Augé, President of the University of Montpellier.

 The University of Montpellier: A Key Player in Promoting Scientific Culture in Occitanie

-UM VIA des sciences is a new path to be forged at the crossroads between the public and science.
-The name refers to the famous Via Domitia, which traverses the region and was the source of numerous cultural, scientific, and technical exchanges that shaped the future of knowledge and culture.
-The Via des sciences project shares this same ambition to foster scientific culture in the region and is structured around three pillars: Visibility, Impulse, and Boldness (VIA).
-Enhancing“visibility”by creating a dynamic mapping of personnel to highlight their commitment and facilitate cooperation and the implementation of knowledge-dissemination projects.
-Providing an “impulse”toward a more inclusive scientific culture to improve access to knowledge by revitalizing scientific exchange programs aimed at young people:
+UM des sciences is a new path to be forged at the crossroads between the public and science.
+The name refers to the famous Via Domitia, which crosses the region and was the source of numerous cultural, scientific, and technical exchanges that shaped the future of knowledge and culture.
+The Via des sciences project shares this same ambition to develop scientific culture in the region and is structured around three pillars: Visibility, Momentum, and Boldness (VIA).
+Enhancing“visibility”by creating a dynamic map of personnel to highlight their commitment and facilitate cooperation and the implementation of projects aimed at disseminating knowledge.
+Providing “momentum”toward a more inclusive scientific culture to improve access to knowledge by revitalizing scientific exchange programs aimed at young people:

 • in working-class neighborhoods,